‘Buy a bag… go home in a box.’

 A group of film students plan an all-night horror film festival in order to raise funds for their cinema club.
 They decide to show a number of (fictional) horror films from the 1950s that rely on gimmicks such as 3-D, Odorama, and electrical “buzzers” in seats.

-Unbeknownst to the group, a homicidal maniac is stalking the theater where the festival is being held.
-A filmmaker named Lanyard Gates, who murdered his family during a screening of his only film in the 1970s, supplies the decoy killer character, since young Maggie (Jill Schoelen) may or may not be his missing daughter…
+Unbeknownst to the group, a homicidal maniac is stalking the theatre where the festival is being held.
+A filmmaker named Lanyard Gates, who murdered his family during a screening of his only film in the 1970s, supplies the decoy killer character since young Maggie (Jill Schoelen) may or may not be his missing daughter…

 Popcorn was released as a Special Edition Blu-ray by Synapse Films on October 3, 2017.